 The equinox is a major astronomical event that occurs twice a year when the Earth’s axis tilts neither toward nor away from the Sun, resulting in nearly equal lengths of day and night around the globe.
 There are two main types of equinoxes:

-- Optical Illusion Visual Test: If you have Eagle Eyes Find the Word Life in 14 Secs
+- Observation Skill Test: If you have Eagle Eyes find the Word Hate among Heat in 08 Secs

 spring equinox